 Yes, qualifying high school juniors and seniors with a 3.0 GPA in their entire high school coursework may receive university credit for participating in the Summer Academy.

 Are there scholarships available for the Summer Academies?

 Yes, full scholarships are available to outstanding students who demonstrate artistic excellence and financial need.
-Thanks to the support of the Nicholas Endowment at least four, and as many as ten, full scholarships will be awarded.
+Thanks to the support of the Pacific Life Foundation at least four full scholarships will be awarded.
 At least one full scholarship is available in each of the four disciplines - Art, Dance, Drama and Music.
 Scholarships may be used to offset the cost of commuter registration and may not be used to cover the cost of on campus housing, meals or university credit.
 To be considered to receive a Summer Academies in the Arts Scholarship, students must complete and submit an application.
-Applications for the 2014 Summer Academies in the Arts Scholarships will be available in the spring.
+Applications for the 2015 Summer Academies in the Arts Scholarships will be available in the spring.